 $18.8 Trillion Moved Through Ethereum.
 ETH Holders Got Nothing.

-Put differently: Ethereum the network is having the best year of its life.
-ETH the asset is having one of its worst.
+So yeah — Ethereum the network is printing money.
+ETH the token is bleeding out.
 The most successful blockchain in history built the most successful product category in crypto — and the people who invested in the token didn't benefit.

 That's not a market cycle.
 That's a structural problem."Ultrasound Money" Lasted Exactly 18 Months